Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

 # Cyber.Beast(Cyber.Fighter) outline
 ## Act 1
 ### 1. Ordinary World
 Episodes: 1
-The back story of the CNS told

-Max wants to be a cybervator like his brother

-It is assumed that he did not have the tail gene because his parent was a citizen despite the 99% chance that he should have a tail

-Everyone tell him it is virtually imposible for him to become a cybervator he says that he beat the odds to become a tailless despite the 1% chance of it happening

 All citizens are allowed to compete in cyberspace and are allowed to be cornermen if they are good enough.
 They tend to avoid other cybervator in cyberspace but not Max who actively challenges them.
 This is because Max uses a special complex contoller giving him complete control of his cyber.beast.

-- Max is shown dreaming about the day he decided to become a Cybervator to defeat Xenos
+- Max is shown thinking about the day he decided to become a Cybervator to defeat Xenos will watching a CNS match The back story of the CNS told

-- Max wakes from his dream sleeping in the middle of the finals of the championship match.
+TV: you are watching a presentation of the CNS

+[Cybvators only make up 1% of the population and even fewer get a chance to compete in the Cyber.Fighter Championships.
+You are either lucky enough to be born a cybervator or not]

+[They are the only ones that can use a cyber.beast to its full potential ]

+[They also own almost half the world's wealth so your pretty lucky if you are born as one]

+[Me I am just an average everyday citizen]

+[As far as I can remember I have always wanted to be a cyber.fighter]

+[Although my father was a human my mother was a cybervator.
+This meant that I had a 99% chance of becoming one as well.
+Some how I beat those odds.
+So instead I live my dreams through my twin brother a cybervator]

+Max yells at Jax who is in cyberspace

+Max: to your left

+Everyone tell him it is virtually imposible for him to become a cybervator he says that he beat the odds to become a tailless despite the 1% chance of it happening

 - Kyshumu's team(Kyshumu, Leona, Tomasina, Jax, Max) wins the championship against Alex(Green), Knilla(Blue), Ace(Red), Carla(Green) with Alex winning the The BluNet MVP award the first Green Cybervator to do so

 - Kyshumu retires during his press conference.
 Kyshumu announces that he will not be entering the next tournament as he wants to give the the next generation a chance(Jax and Leona)

 - After the interview in frustration Max tells Jax maybe he should retire too

--  confonts Max about it

 - Cut away to the backstory of the CNS and its purpose(much of this info will be reveal t be false later own)